Zirconium: Occurrence

 Zirconium has a concentration of about 130 mg/kg within the Earth's crust and about 0.026 μg/L in sea water.
 It is the 18th most abundant element in the crust.
 It is not found in nature as a native metal, reflecting its intrinsic instability with respect to water.
 The principal commercial source of zirconium is zircon (ZrSiO_{4}), a silicate mineral, which is found primarily in Australia, Brazil, India, Russia, South Africa and the United States, as well as in smaller deposits around the world.
-As of 2013, two-thirds of zircon mining occurs in Australia and South Africa.
+As of 2023, Australia and South Africa are the leading producers, together accounting for approximately half of global zircon production.
 Zircon resources exceed 60 million tonnes worldwide and annual worldwide zirconium production is approximately 900,000 tonnes.
 Zirconium also occurs in more than 140 other minerals, including the commercially useful ores baddeleyite and eudialyte.

 Zirconium is relatively abundant in S-type stars, and has been detected in the sun and in meteorites.
 Lunar rock samples brought back from several Apollo missions to the moon have a high zirconium oxide content relative to terrestrial rocks.

 EPR spectroscopy has been used in investigations of the unusual 3+ valence state of zirconium.
 The EPR spectrum of Zr^{3+}, which has been initially observed as a parasitic signal in Fe‐doped single crystals of ScPO_{4}, was definitively identified by preparing single crystals of ScPO_{4} doped with isotopically enriched (94.6%)^{91}Zr.
 Single crystals of LuPO_{4} and YPO_{4} doped with both naturally abundant and isotopically enriched Zr have also been grown and investigated.